 * * *

-Carrie's life changed little after moving in with her grandmother: it still sucked.
+Surprisingly, Carrie's life changed little after moving in with her grandmother: it still sucked.
 The only difference was that when she came home from work, she cooked dinner for two rather than one.
-Night after night Grandma sat on the couch in control of the remote, delighting in one senseless reality show after another.
-Because of her failing hearing, she kept the volume turned up to the point where her granddaughter couldn't concentrate on what she was reading, and Carrie invariably had to put down her book until the old woman went to bed.
+Night after night Grandma sat on the couch monopolizing the remote control, delighting in one moronic reality show after another.
+Because of her failing hearing, she kept the volume turned up to the point where her granddaughter could no longer concentrate on what she was reading, and Carrie invariably had to put down her book until the old woman finally went upstairs to bed.

-After just a few weeks, Norma's choice of programs began to get on Carrie's nerves.
+After just a few weeks, Norma's choice of television programs began to grate on the younger woman's nerves.

-"Your wedding gown was much prettier than hers," Norma announced.
+"Your wedding gown was much prettier than hers is," Norma announced.

 Carrie didn't bother to tell the old woman that she'd never been married.
 It wouldn't have done any good anyway since Norma, who had been suffering from dementia for several years, often spoke in non sequiturs.

-"Half a million dollars for a wedding!"
+"More than half a million dollars for a wedding!"
 Carrie muttered with disgust.
-"And they'll probably be divorced in less than two years.
-If I had that much money I could get pay off all my bills and still have enough left over for a nice condo."
+"And they will probably be divorced in less than two years.
+Christ!
+If I had that much money I would be able to pay off all my bills and still have enough left over to buy a nice condo and a new car."

 Carrie wasn't sure if the old woman was speaking rationally or if she was having another senior moment, but the mere mention of a possible inheritance was enough to make Carrie's spirits rise.

-The following day she contacted her grandmother's attorney.
-The man confirmed that Norma did have a will and that Carrie was the sole heir.
+The following morning she telephoned her grandmother's attorney.
+The lawyer confirmed that Norma did have a will and that Carrie was the sole heir.
 Her heart raced.
-The house must be worth close to $650,000, and that was a conservative estimate.
-Then there were the antique furnishings, the silverware and the jewelry.
-And what about bank accounts and investments?
+The house must be worth close to $750,000, and that was a conservative estimate.
+Then there were the expensive antique furnishings, the silverware and the jewelry.
+And there might be bank accounts and investments as well.
 She couldn't help wondering just how much money she would inherit when her grandmother died.
-Knowing the ninety-two-year-old woman probably wouldn't have many years left, Carrie happily endured life in the old house in Puritan Falls, all the while dreaming of the luxury condo she would buy when Norma finally passed away.
+Knowing the ninety-two-year-old woman probably would not have many years left, Carrie happily endured life in the old house in Puritan Falls, all the while dreaming of the luxury condo she would buy when Norma finally passed away.

 Then, seven months after Carrie had moved into her grandmother's house, the old woman's health began to deteriorate.
 The decline began when she caught the flu, which quickly turned into a mild case of pneumonia.

-"Your grandmother needs full-time medical care," the doctor informed Carrie when Norma was brought into the hospital for an upper respiratory condition.
+"I'm afraid the prognosis is not good," Dr. Sarah Ryerson informed Carrie when Norma was brought into the hospital for an upper respiratory ailment.
+"I'm sorry."

 "I don't think hospitalization is necessary.
-There's a fairly good nursing home in Copperwell.
+There's an excellent nursing home in Copperwell.
 I think you might want to consider placing your grandmother there."

-"Good nursing homes are expensive," Carrie expressed her concern.
+"Good nursing homes are expensive," Carrie said, expressing her concern for the cost of such care.
 "How long are we talking about?"

 "A few months at most.
-I don't think your grandmother will last much longer than that.
-If you'd like, I can make a call to the administrator and see if there are any rooms available."
+Sadly, I don't believe your grandmother will last much longer than that.
+If you would like, I can make a call to the administrator and see if there are any rooms available."

-Carrie was torn: on one hand, the weight of having to keep watch over her grandmother would be lifted from her shoulders, but on the other the cost of the nursing home would reduce her inheritance.
+Carrie was torn.
+On one hand, the weight of having to keep watch over her dying grandmother would be lifted from her shoulders, but on the other the cost of the nursing home would reduce her inheritance.

 "Thank you, doctor.
 I'd appreciate that," she said, foolishly making an immediate decision.

 It's Murphy's Law at work; it has to be!
-Carrie thought with exasperation when a few days after her grandmother was transferred from Puritan Falls Hospital to the Laurel Springs Home for the Aged, the old woman's health began to improve.
+Carrie thought with exasperation when several days after her grandmother was transferred from the Puritan Falls Hospital to the Laurel Springs Home for the Aged, the old woman's health began to show definite signs of improvement.

 * * *